 I celebrate my shared birthday with a friend every year.
-Since I am turning 50 this year, my friend wanted to make sure that our day was extra special.
+Since I was celebrating a big birthday, my friend wanted to make sure that our day was extra special.
 “Promise me you will eat a birthday cupcake with me this year,” she pleaded in her email, clearly remembering that I had passed on it last year.
 I know her intentions were innocent but as a person who helps people adopt healthy eating strategies for a living, I couldn’t help but wonder “why does she care what I eat?”
 Why is she thinking about it six weeks in advance of our date?
 Why do we need to eat something sweet to make the day special?
 And, how do I explain to her that it is not about calories or willpower but, rather, something far more distressing?

 As a former self-proclaimed birthday cake freak, I took delight in all the important questions: Party Favors Bakery or Homemade Cake?
 Butter cream or fondant?
 Raspberry filling or mocha?
 As if it were a painting in a museum, I admired the craftsmanship and artistry in the cake’s intricate design.
 When the big day arrived, I pretended to care about the rest of the meal but all I could think about was that melt-in-your mouth pink flower.
 I would cut my piece carefully ensuring that the frosting-to-cake ratio is the right percentage and salivated as I anticipated the sweetness.
 When I took that first bite, it was as if crack cocaine had been injected into my bloodstream and taken me to a state of nirvana.
 After a few more bites my cake had mysteriously evaporated and unfortunately, right on schedule, my downward spiral would begin.